Cnasboll/HLF25-2/v04/README.md

 Batman
 ```

-If no API key and / or API host are specified in a local `.env` file, enter the values as prompted and the `.env` file will be created or updated accordingly.
+If no API key and / or API host are specified in a local `.env` file, enter those values as prompted and the `.env` file will be created or updated accordingly.

-When prompted for `Save the following hero locally?` one can answer `y` to save, `no` to allow the hero to die, `a` to try to be a hero oneself or the most reasonably `q` to give up.
+When prompted for `Save the following hero locally?` one can answer `y` to save, `no` to allow the hero to die, or `a` to try to be a hero oneself or the most reasonably `q` to give up.

 ```
 Enter your API key: